This Is the iPhone Xs You Should Buy

 Why the Apple Upgrade Plan?

 Apple really wants you to buy a new iPhone and then it wants you to buy another new one in a year.
 That’s why it offers the Apple Upgrade Plan, which is really just an interest-free, 24-month loan with the price of AppleCare+ included.
 Carriers also offer similar loan programs, although those don’t come with AppleCare+ tacked on.
-The 246GB iPhone Xs we recommend above will cost $56.16 a month with the Apple Upgrade Plan.
+The 256GB iPhone Xs we recommend above will cost $56.16 a month with the Apple Upgrade Plan.
 By comparison, you’ll pay $47.87 a month through the Verizon Device Payment Plan, and you will not get AppleCare+.

 Advertisement